 Check out these fun facts you might've not known before about The Cheesecake Factory.
 And for more restaurant intel, check out 8 Secrets You Never Knew About Brazilian Steakhouses.

 It started in a Detroit basement in the 1940s.

-Evelyn eventually opened her own bakery in 1972 named The Cheesecake Factory Bakery and grew it to a modest size, where she sold 20 varieties of cheesecake and other desserts to local restaurants around Los Angeles.
+In 1972, Evelyn eventually opened her own bakery named The Cheesecake Factory Bakery and grew it to a modest size.
+She sold 20 varieties of cheesecake and other desserts to local restaurants around Los Angeles.

-Her son David expanded the business by opening a restaurant in 1978, initially to sell his mother's cheesecakes.
+Evelyn's son David expanded the business by opening a restaurant in 1978 to sell his mother's cheesecakes.
 It started with an expansive dessert menu, and the restaurant soon became a success, eventually expanding to the hundreds of locations that are popular today.